Transform Your Life Through

 Additional expenses will include:

-- 10 individual drama therapy sessions with your drama therapist/director, $150 per 1.5 hour session
+- 11 individual drama therapy sessions with your drama therapist/director which includes the performance, $150 per 1.5 hour session

 - Sessions to be scheduled with your drama therapist/director

 - You will be matched to your director after the initial group session

 Group will be taught live online via Zoom